-

 Longjing has a very gentle tonic effect, calms the nervous system, promotes pleasant conversation, and helps the body relax.
 This tea is rich in vitamins and antioxidants, providing overall health benefits and improving well-being.

-Longjing, one of China's most popular teas, is a good place to start when first learning green tea.
-Dragon Well tea is a good everyday tea, especially during the hot summer months.
+Longjing, one of China's most popular teas, is a good place to start your first acquaintance with green tea.
+Dragon Well tea is a good everyday tea, especially in the hot summer.

 |